-In the Australian Property Investor magazine's Hot One Hundred Issue of May 2013, John Lindeman was the first expert to publicly predict Sydney's imminent housing market boom.
+In the Australian Property Investor magazine's Hot One Hundred Issue of May 2013, John Lindeman was the first expert to publicly predict one of Sydney's biggest housing market booms.

 John's predictions in that issue also revealed which of Sydney's suburbs would be the first to rise in price, heralding the boom to come.